Energy Select Sector SPDR Fund (NYSEARCA:XLE) Sees Strong Trading Volume

-Energy Select Sector SPDR Fund (NYSEARCA:XLE – Get Rating) shares saw an uptick in trading volume on Monday .
-985,560 shares were traded during trading, a decline of 98% from the previous session’s volume of 39,473,469 shares.The stock last traded at $70.28 and had previously closed at $70.95.
+Energy Select Sector SPDR Fund (NYSEARCA:XLE – Get Rating) saw unusually-strong trading volume on Monday .
+Approximately 1,086,660 shares were traded during trading, a decline of 97% from the previous session’s volume of 39,128,824 shares.The stock last traded at $70.96 and had previously closed at $68.59.

 Energy Select Sector SPDR Fund (the Fund) seeks to provide investment results that correspond generally to the price and yield performance of the Energy Select Sector Index (the Index).
 The Index includes companies from the following industries oil, gas and consumable fuels, and energy equipment and services.